 Wisconsin’s “constructive possession” law means that if you are aware of the presence of the firearm and it is within reach or “lunging distance,” then by law it is considered the same as if you were touching it.
 Therefore, the firearm being in the glovebox or under the seat means you can be charged as though you were in possession of the firearm while intoxicated.

 Law enforcement and prosecutors around the state have discretion in charging different crimes depending on the circumstances.
 Over the last few years, we have seen a number of District Attorney’s Offices charge more people criminally under these kinds of circumstances.

 If you are charged with intoxicated possession of a firearm, it is critical that you hire a law firm that is experienced with handling these kind of cases.
 Grieve Law has a strong track record of fighting gun charges and winning.
 Hire a firm that has the knowledge to help get your charges reduced or dropped.

 OWI Charge + Concealed Carry Violation

-If you are drunk driving and get stopped by the police, you will be charges in Wisconsin with Operating While Intoxicated (OWI).
+If you are driving drunk and get stopped by the police, you will be facing an Operating While Intoxicated (OWI) charge.
 It is commonly referred by the public as a DUI or DWI.
 If you are in possession of a firearm, whether on your person or in the vehicle and you tell the officer there is no gun, you can be charged with obstruction of justice.
-The ability to beat this charge is the main reason to consult an experienced criminal defense attorney.
+Your only real hope of beating this charge is to consult an experienced criminal defense attorney.

 Disorderly Conduct (Armed with a Dangerous Weapon) Charges

-Disorder conduct can be somewhat of a catch-all charge for incidents that do not fall into an exact category.
+Disorderly conduct can be somewhat of a catch-all charge for incidents that do not fall into an exact category.
 During your free initial consultation, you and one of our knowledgeable Grieve Law LLC attorneys will discuss the events that led to your charges and whether you were within your rights as a concealed carry permit holder.